thejayhaykid/astro-blog/src/content/blog/engineering/paypr.md

 ---
 title: "Paypr"
-pubDate: 'Mar 23 2021'
+pubDate: "Mar 23 2021"
 description: "A script to make a perfectly sized wallpaper from any image."
-heroImage: '/placeholder-hero.jpg'
+heroImage: "/placeholder-hero.jpg"
 ---

 # Paypr